-The Subscription Price of the Sub-Fund on any Dealing Day during an Offer Period (other than the Initial Offer Period) and the Redemption Price on any Dealing Day during an Offer Period and an Investment Period will be the price per Share ascertained by dividing the Net Asset Value of the relevant Class as at the Valuation Point in respect of the relevant Dealing Day by the number of Shares of that class then in issue and rounded to 4 decimal places (0.00005 and above being rounded up; below 0.00005 being rounded down) or in such manner and to such other number of decimal places as may from time to time be determined by the Manager.
-Any rounding adjustment will be retained by the relevant Class.
+The Subscription Price and Redemption Price of the Sub-Fund (in respect of Class A, Class C, Class N, Class I and Class S) on any Dealing Day will be the price per Share ascertained by dividing the Net Asset Value of the relevant class as at the Valuation Point in respect of the relevant Dealing Day by the number of Shares of that class then in issue and rounded down to 4 decimal places.
+Any rounding adjustment will be retained by the relevant class.